 Explore patterns.
 Botanical prints, particularly on fabrics, can visually connect a home's interior to its surroundings.
 O'Connell went with Schumacher's fern print, Les Fougeres, on a pair of chairs in the sunroom; Colefax and Fowler's classic Bowood chintz in the breakfast nook; and Jasper's Malmaison-Fontaine, featuring climbing passionflower vines, in the library.
 Florals continue in the primary bedroom, which O'Connell wallpapered with one of her own designs, Cora, named for the homeowners' daughter.
 She mixed in stripes and solids to keep rooms from feeing overgrown.

 "There should always be elements of surprise, too," she adds.
 A flick of the powder room's light switch reveals Jennifer Shorto's Emeralds wallpaper, a kaleidoscopic pattern of bright green scarabs inspired by 17th-century naturalist Maria Sibylla Merian's drawings.
-The insects, hard-working pollinators who perhaps don't get as much love as some of their garden cohorts, are ancient Egyptian symbols of rebirth.
+The insects, hardworking pollinators that perhaps don't get as much love as some of their garden cohorts, are ancient Egyptian symbols of rebirth.

 Add some fauna.
 Animal motifs, including taxidermy, are enjoying a bit of a moment in interior design.
 O'Connell brought them into the Richmond space with antique bird prints, a serpent-framed mirror and a vintage taxidermy pheasant from Creel and Gow.